ghSB17/CC/README.md

 # CommunityConnector
-A React App to keep Community Members Informed and Connected
+A React App to keep Community Members informed and connected

 Community Connector is a React App designed to keep Community Members involved, informed and connected.

-It includes 3 components - a Community Bulletin Board that lists all the open issues for the community and a place for each Community Member to be able to offer their feedback.
+It includes 4 components
+- A Community Bulletin Board that lists all the open issues for the community and a place for each Community Member to be able to offer their feedback.
+- A Bulletin Board to post your personal reminders
+- Top news feed from New York times
+- Weather to see the next week's weather forecast

 ## Contributors
 * **Sumathi Ganjam** [github](https://github.com/ghSB17)
 * **Efrat Rosmarin** [github](https://github.com/efratrosmarin)
 * **Joyce Santos** [github](https://github.com/puppitty)

-## Who this could be helpful for
+## Who could use this app:
 This app is designed to help improve communications within communities.
-Possibilities include Home Owners Associations and small townships.
+Possibilities include Home Owners Associations and small townships/municipalities.

 ## Built With:

 - axios,
+- bcryptjs,
+- body-parser,
 - classnames,
+- dotenv,
+- express,
+- gravatar,
 - jwt-decode,
+- jsonwebtoken,
 - moment,
+- mongoose,
+- Mongo
+- passport,
+- passport-jwt,
 - react,
 - react-dom,
 - react-draggable,